Entanglement Renyi entropies in holographic theories: Entanglement R enyi entropy: review

-It can be shown that the order $\lambda^2$ term generically does not vanish.
-Note that the left-hand side of the inequality \eqref{MIinequality} is at most of order $\lambda^2$, so it is reasonable that the right-hand side would be of the same order.
+(It can be shown that the order $\lambda^2$ term generically does not vanish.)
+This can be understood as a consequence of the fact that the MI is non-negative, since $\lambda$ could take either sign.